-Mélanie Biencourt, Thomas Bonnet, Mireille Bruyère, Auréline Cardoso, Michel Catlla, Bruno David, Simone Deslarzes, Marcelle Duc, Normand Filion, Irène Gaillard, Timo Giotto, Julie Jarty, Prisca Kergoat, Nathalie Lapeyre, Philippe Lemistre, Yannick Le Quentrec, Vanina Mollo, Benjamin Saccomanno, Corinne Saint Martin, Jens Thoemmes
+Mélanie Biencourt, Mireille Bruyère, Auréline Cardoso, Michel Catlla, Bruno David, Simone Deslarzes, Marcelle Duc, Normand Filion, Irène Gaillard, Timo Giotto, Julie Jarty, Prisca Kergoat, Nathalie Lapeyre, Philippe Lemistre, Yannick Le Quentrec, Vanina Mollo, Benjamin Saccomanno, Corinne Saint Martin, Jens Thoemmes

 Work, Organization, Gender, Training, Employment, Social Time, Negotiation

 The Well-being within the meaning of the experience of students and of vocational high school teachers: a gendered analysis of living conditions, relations to training and work

 Measurement and analysis of discrimination to the access of vocational training. » Research aimed at understanding the impact of origin (social and geographical) and gender in access to initial vocational training

 Posted work: EU standards versus local rules.
 The case of Portuguese workers in the construction sector in France

 The capitalization of working time in France and Germany: collective bargaining and individual use